TettoDetto/softwareEngineeringGame/README.md

 - A total of 10 minutes playing time
 - The client cannot request the game state too quickly, else it looses.

+**Server communication**

+Since the server is provided by the uni and not implemented locally, the game cannot be run without the server.
+Implementing the server functionallity locally is still a work in progress.

 **Git**

 I programmed the game on a seperate account, but moved it here to make it public.
 Because of this, there are not past commits of the developement.